 Human trafficking is the trade of people who are then usually forced to work as laborers or prostitutes.
 Most victims are transported from Mexico, East Asia, and Eastern Europe.

 Traffickers typically trap victims by promising them a job or an education in the U.S. Then the traffickers keep them subservient through physical, sexual and emotional abuse.

 - A factory owner transporting Mexican migrants to work at a Washoe County factory for little or no money;

 - A drug lord transporting Columbian “drug mules” into Nevada; or

-- A pimp trafficking Russian “mail order brides” to be prostitutes at a Las Vegas “gentleman’s club” (which may also qualify as the separate Nevada crime of sex trafficking (NRS 201.300)
+- A pimp trafficking Russian “mail order brides” to be prostitutes at a Las Vegas “gentleman’s club” (which may also qualify as sex trafficking (NRS 201.300)